lightning/bolts/05-onchain.md

-Note that if a single transaction is used it may be invalidated as node B broadcasts HTLC-timeout and HTLC-success transactions, but the requirement of persistence, until all outputs are irrevocably resolved, should cover this.
-[FIXME: May have to divide and conquer here, since they may be able to delay us long enough to avoid successful penalty spend? ]
+Note that if a single transaction is used it may be invalidated as node B broadcasts HTLC-timeout and HTLC-success transactions, but the requirement of persistence, until all outputs are irrevocably resolved, should cover this. [ FIXME: May have to divide and conquer here, since the remote node may be able to delay the local node long enough to avoid successful penalty spend? ]

 ## Penalty Transactions Weight Calculation